char3210/SlimefunAdvancements/README.md

 Each item in the yml represents an advancement group, where the key is the key of the group.<br>
 The key is used to refer to the group in `advancements.yml`.<br>
 Each group has a `display`, which is an item.
-It should be an item representation.
+It should be an item representation.<br>
+The item is used to display the group in the GUI.<br>
+You can optionally specify a `background` string for the group, which is used in the vanilla GUI.
+(By default, groups will have a bedrock texture)<br>
+It should be the name of a block texture file.
+These files can be found on https://mcasset.cloud/ in `assets/minecraft/textures/block/` for the specified version.

 ### Item Representation

 You can represent an item in a few ways.<br>
 1. just a string, the id of the item (either [vanilla material](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Material.html) or [slimefun item id](https://sf-items.walshy.dev/))
 2. an object with a string `type` (the id of the item), optional string `name`, and optional string list `lore`.
-3. a serialized representaion of the item
+3. a serialized representation of the item

 You can generate representations of an item by holding the item in your hand in-game and typing `/sfa dumpitem`.<br>
 The results will be displayed in console.